Audit Committee Charter

 1. Assist the Board of Directors with its oversight of the performance of the Company's risk management function, including:

-(b) Periodically receive, review and discuss with management reports on selected risk topics as the Committee or management deems appropriate from time to time; and
+(b) Periodically receive, review and discuss with the vice president of enterprise risk management reports on the principal risks facing the Company; and

 (c) Periodically report to the Board of Directors on its activities in this oversight role.